 In 2014, through a competitive process, North Brooklyn Community Boathouse received a $24,660 GCEF grant for a “Don’t Put Your Butt in the Creek” campaign.
-The campaign sought to raise awareness and reduce the prevalence of the problem of inappropriately disposed of cigarette butts fouling Newtown Creek.
-The campaign intended to couple the placement of cigarette disposal containers labeled with the slogan “Don’t Put Your Butt in the Creek” outside Greenpoint bars and restaurants with community education and publicity about the problem of cigarette butts and other trash fouling Newtown Creek.
+The campaign sought to raise awareness and reduce the prevalence of inappropriately disposed of cigarette butts fouling Newtown Creek.
+The campaign intended to couple the placement of specially-designed cigarette disposal containers (labeled with the slogan “Don’t Put Your Butt in the Creek”) outside Greenpoint bars and restaurants, with community education and publicity focused on the impact that cigarette butts and other trash have on Newtown Creek.

-In 2015, the project was terminated due to loss of the principal manager necessary for its implementation.
-Before the project’s termination, GCEF allocated $3,379 (of the total $24,660 earmark) to the project for coordination, and to design and build a prototype of the cigarette disposal container.
+In 2015, the project was terminated due to loss of the principal manager responsible for its implementation.
+Before the project’s termination, GCEF allocated $3,379 to the campaign for coordination, and to design and build a prototype of the cigarette disposal container.